 Review: This is one of the few Roadside Geology books by Mountain Press that has not been updated, but hopefully that will change at some point in the near future.
 Despite this being printed in 1996, it is still undoubtedly a very useful resource for anyone visiting or living in South Dakota.
 I do find the lack of color photos and maps to be a let-down, and even more so when compared to the more modern Roadside Geology books.

 Title: Roadside Geology of Oregon by Marli B. Miller – 2nd Edition

-Review: Oregon has a fascinating and complex geological past and Marli Miller does such a great job of laying much of it out for the novice reader in this book.
+Review: Oregon has a fascinating and complex geological past, and Marli Miller does such a great job of laying much of it out for the novice reader in this book.
 We have used this book on almost all of our Oregon adventures and it most definitely makes the road trips more enjoyable.
-Marli’s ability to convey complex geological systems to the reader is superb, and likely due to her time teaching at University of Oregon.
+Marli’s ability to convey complex geological systems to the reader is superb, and likely due to her time teaching at the University of Oregon.